 Course fees cover: teaching materials (handouts, Stata do files and datasets to used during the course), a temporary licence of Stata valid for 30 days from the beginning of the course.

-Individuals interested in attending this workshop must return their completed registration forms by email (training@tstat.eu) to TStat by the 10th August 2020.
+forms by email (training@tstat.eu) to TStat by the 12th March 2021.